A Poincar\'{e} ball model for taxicab hyperbolic geometry

 \subsection{Absolutely Continuous Functions}

 As mentioned above, the curves under consideration will be parameterized using absolutely continuous functions.
-We work at this level of regularity for a number of reasons.
-First, absolutely continuous functions are differentiable almost everywhere, so the formula for the length of a curve makes sense.
+We work at this level of regularity for a number of reasons: First, absolutely continuous functions are differentiable almost everywhere, so the formula for the length of a curve makes sense.
 Second, concatenation preserves absolute continuity.
 Third, absolute continuity allows for substitution (change of variables) as an integration technique.
 Fourth, if a function $f$ is absolutely continuous, then so is $|f|$.
-Finally, in some instances a given curve is altered using a minimization process, and absolute continuity is preserved under this change, as shown below.